nalgeon/tryxinyminutes/CONTRIBUTING.md

 ...
 ````

+To view the guide in a browser, visit http://localhost:3000/try/date

 ## Make the guide interactive

 To make examples interactive, use the [codapi-js](https://github.com/nalgeon/codapi-js) widget.
 It's already enabled in your local environment, so all you need to do is use it in the guide.